neondatabase/neon/docs/glossary.md

 pg_multixact/offsets.
 There are other SLRUs in PostgreSQL, but they don't need to be stored permanently (e.g. pg_subtrans), or we do not support them in zenith yet (pg_commit_ts).
-Each SLRU segment is considered a separate relish[].

 ### Tenant (Multitenancy)
 Tenant represents a single customer, interacting with Zenith.